 “Sustainable Energy Futures: Denmark”

-CSU’s Education Abroad program, “Sustainable Energy Futures: Denmark,” takes students to the historic city of Copenhagen, to experience what is arguably the most sustainable capital city on the planet.
-Copenhagen is on track to become the world’s first carbon neutral capital by 2025.
+CSU’s “Sustainable Energy Futures: Denmark” takes students to the historic city of Copenhagen, to experience what is arguably the most sustainable capital city on the planet.
 Sustainable energy initiatives have been carefully woven into the city’s infrastructures, education programs, transportation systems, leisure activities, food culture, and daily life.
-This program allows students to experience first-hand how technology and cultural initiatives work symbiotically to make this city a model of sustainability practices.
+This program allows students to experience first-hand how technology and cultural initiatives work symbiotically to make this city a model city of sustainability practices.

 Experience Copenhagen’s vibrant culture while learning about the future of sustainable energy.
 In this program, students will:

 • Take a boat tour of Copenhagen’s iconic offshore wind farm

 • Take a “green” bike tour of Copenhagen, focused on sustainability sites across the city

 • Take an overnight field site visit to the Energy Academy on the beautiful Island of Samsø, a 2021 recipient the prestigious United Nation’s Global Climate Action Award

 • Learn about Denmark’s “citizen energy cooperatives”